U.S. Alerts

 .AVIATION...

-VFR conditions will prevail across the forecast area with
+flight conditions will spread over much of the forecast area after

 &&